jacobmswisher/ArcGIS-Field-Maps/README.md

 1. Use ArcGIS Online to configure a data collection environment for ArcGIS Field Maps
 2. Create spatial data with ArcGIS Field Maps
-3. Proccess data created in ArcGIS Field Maps with ArcGIS Online
+3. Process data created in ArcGIS Field Maps with ArcGIS Online

 ## Table of Contents